savalebhushan/Python-Project-2/README.md

 Monthly Timeline Visualization
 • Plot the monthly timeline of messages using matplotlib.
 Daily Timeline Visualization

 • Plot the daily timeline of messages.
-Activity Map Visualization
+Activity Map Visualization.

 • Display the most active day and month using bar graphs.

 • Present a weekly activity map as a heatmap.

 Most Busy Users Visualization
 • If analyzing the overall group, show the most busy users using bar graphs and a dataframe.

 • Plot the bar graph of the most common words.

 Emoji Analysis
 • Analyze and display emoji usage with a dataframe and a pie chart.
-Model Deployment
+Model Deployment.

 • The project comes to life through Streamlit, a user-friendly library for creating interactive web applications.